-Nutrition is one of the most important lifestyle factors affecting your risk for developing certain diseases and has a significant impact on overall well-being.
-Over the past decade, there has been growing recognition of the importance of how genes influence our nutritional status, which directly impacts our health.
+Over the past decade, there has been growing recognition of the importance of how genes influence our nutritional status, which directly impacts our health and performance.
 The human genome consists of about 25,000 genes and virtually all can exist in different forms.
 The variations in our genes make us unique from one another.
 Genetic variation determines not only the color of our eyes and hair, but how we metabolise and utilise the foods, nutrients and supplements we ingest.
 Nutrigenomics is the science that applies genomic information and advanced technologies to uncover the relationship between genes, nutrition and human health.
+Sport Nutrigenomics takes this a step further and aims to help athletes gain an edge in training and competition by maximizing their genetic potential.
 The term nutrigenomics refers to both the study of how the food, beverages and supplements we consume affects our genes and how our genes can influence our body's response to what we consume.

-Different versions of a gene can make us respond differently to certain components in food such as the lactose in milk, the gluten in bread, the caffeine in coffee, along with carbohydrates, fats, proteins vitamins and minerals found in various foods.
+Different versions of a gene can make us respond differently to certain components in food such as the lactose in milk, the gluten in bread, the caffeine in coffee, along with the carbohydrates, fats, proteins, vitamins and minerals found in various foods.
 We are all familiar with people who are lactose intolerant or cannot eat gluten.
 These differences between individuals can be explained by gene variations within the population.
-Through science and research we have learned that genetic variations in the population and between individuals affect a wide variety of responses to key components of the human diet.
-For instance, some individuals may benefit from limiting their consumption of caffeine or increasing their intake of omega-3 fat, while others can follow the general recommendation for either or both.
-Your best diet depends on the specific variants you have for these nutrient-related genes.
-Understanding your genetic profile and its implications on your unique response to the foods, supplements and beverages you consume will provide you with the tools needed to make the best dietary choices.
-The science of how specific genes change how we respond to dietary components enables us to use nutrition to its fullest potential to prevent, manage or improve various health issues.
-These personalised diets can optimise an individual's nutritional status and empower them to focus on preventing diet-related diseases or conditions.
-A healthy, balanced diet should provide enough energy and nutrients to support optimal health, reduce the risk of disease and maintain a healthy body weight.
-While general dietary recommendations might be prudent to follow, the one-size-fits-all approach to nutritional advice could limit some individuals from reaching their full potential for health and wellness.
-By tailoring one's nutritional needs to their genetic profile, the benefits of nutrition on health status can be maximised.
+Through decades of science and research we have learned that genetic variations in the population and between individuals affect a wide variety of responses to key components of the human diet.
+For instance, some individuals may gain health, body composition or performance benefits from limiting their consumption of caffeine or saturated fat or increasing their intake of vitamin D or protein, while others can follow the general recommendation for either or both.
+Your best performance diet depends on the specific variants you have for these nutrient-related genes.
+Understanding your genetic profile and its implications on your unique response to the foods, supplements and beverages you consume, will provide you with the tools needed to adopt the best dietary strategies for optimal athletic performance.

+The science of how specific genes change how we respond to dietary components enables us to use nutrition to its fullest potential to optimise athletic performance.
+These personalised diets can enhance an individual's nutritional status and empower them to better focus on the nutrition they need to support optimal health and performance.
+General dietary recommendations or the one-size-fits-all approach to nutritional advice will limit individuals from reaching their full genetic potential.
+By tailoring an athlete's nutritional needs to their genetic profile, the benefits of nutrition for optimal health and athletic performance can be maximised.